International conventions and agreements

 Global Framework on Chemicals

-- Five overall strategic goals,
+• Five overall strategic objectives,

 The decision to adopt the Global Framework on Chemicals was taken at the Fifth International Conference on Chemicals Management (ICCM5).
 The meeting was attended by governments and representatives from industry, civil society and UN organizations.
 In addition to the global framework, the conference adopted the so-called Bonn Declaration.
 In this declaration, ministers, heads of delegation and stakeholders commit to implementing the global framework on chemicals.
 They also support that pollution from chemicals is the third global environmental crisis of our time, along with climate change and loss of biodiversity.
-Furthermore, a number of resolutions were adopted on, among other things, a global alliance on highly hazardous pesticides (HHPs) and a fund to support implementation.
+Furthermore, a number of resolutions were adopted on, among other things, a global alliance on highly hazardous pesticides (HHPs), a measurability structure and a fund to support implementation.

 The global framework, the Bonn Declaration and the various resolutions can be found here: Link to more information on the global framework on chemicals.
 External link.